Paws for Praise offers safe, family friendly, modern training. The best dog you ever had might already be living with you!

-We use force free training, based on the latest science on how animals learn in the real world.
+We use force free training, based on the latest science of how animals learn in the real world.

 Our methods reflect the highest standards in the industry today, and carry much fewer risks than methods involving discomfort, startle, fear or intimidation.
 We want you to have a great dog with less stress on both of you.
 We specifically do the following:

-- Teach the dog behaviors he can do in lieu of the things you don't want
+Teach the dog behaviors he can do in lieu of the things you don't want him to do

 WHY IS IT SO IMPORTANT TO GET STRAIGHT ANSWERS TO THESE QUESTIONS?